WELCOME! Find what you need

 Differentiating is pretty easy and straightforward when using RACE/RACES.

 During the introduction phase or for struggling students and special education students, choose passages that are familiar in some way to your students.
-For example, you might select a previously studied topic or a text that students have already read.
+For example, you can select a previously studied topic or a text that students have already read.

 image of student using the RACE method to answer a text-based question during class